SebZG/Password-Generator/README.md

 - Input a valid length
 - Choose from the given options - must choose at least 1
 - Your password will appear on the page for you to copy.
-- Clicking on the generated password will automatically be selected for copying.
+- Clicking on the generated password will automatically selected all for copying.

 #### Dark-Mode